Why Packers' uniforms look so different in Week 9 vs. Panthers

 Unlike the modern look of those all-whites, these uniforms are a nod to the past.

-Packers uniforms look different vs. Panthers
+Why do the Packers' uniforms look different vs. Panthers?

 The Packers are breaking out their 1923 throwback edition uniforms.